LiliaFramework/Lilia/docs/docs/hooks/class_hooks.md

 function CLASS:OnTransferred(client, oldClass)
     local char = client:getChar()

-    -- Apply the class model when transferring from another class if char and self.model then
+    -- Apply the class model when transferring from another class. if char and self.model then
         char:setModel(self.model)
     end

-    -- Record the player's previous class for later use char:setData("previousClass", oldClass) end
+    -- Keep track of the player's previous class for later use. char:setData("previousClass", oldClass) end
 ```